jgraley/inferno-cpp2v/src/node/node_interface.md

 For example if a node naturally seems to contain a boolean or enum, we will prefer to either
  - redefine the node as intermediate, and derive a final node for each option or
- - create a new intermediate and final nodes called eg `Properties`, and add a child pointer to the new intermediate to our node
+ - create a new intermediate and final nodes called eg `Properties` or `Attributes`, and add a child pointer to the new intermediate to our node

 Both of these approaches remove the need for a bool/enum _within_ a node.
 The information has been represented in the topological aspect of the tree.
 Sometimes it is inconvenient to represent data topologically, for example with int, float and string.
 So to be topologically-oriented it is sufficient to minimise the number of nodes defined with such data members.